 The following description of the Canadian Centre for Christian Charities Multi-Employer Pension Plan (the "Plan") is a summary only.
 For more complete information, reference should be made to the Plan's Declaration of Trust and its Plan Text.
-During the year, the Plan changed its name from Canadian Council of Christian Charities Pension Plan.

 General